revaturelabs/interviewquestions/InterviewSpecificQuestions/.NET FULL STACK/Scripting fundamentals.md

 ---

-15. How to copy, move and compress the files?
+15.How to copy, move and compress the files?

 ![Easy](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)